levydanqc/smartgarden/README.md

 ## Soil Moisture Sensor

 To calibrate the soil moisture sensor:

-1. Put sensor in the air, retreive value and set it to MOISTURE_AIR
+1. Put sensor in the air, retrieve value and set it to MOISTURE_AIR
-2. Put sensor in water, retreive value and set it to MOISTURE_WATER
+2. Put sensor in water, retrieve value and set it to MOISTURE_WATER

+## LDR Sensor

+To calibrate the light dependant resistor (LDR):

+1. Put the sensor in a dark room with as little light as possible, retrieve value and set it to LDR_MIN
+2. Put the sensor in a bright sunny day in the direction of the Sun, retrieve value and set it to LDR_MAX

 ---